What Emotions are Expected after an Abortion?

-Many women have reached out to us at profemina, sharing their grief over their abortion.
-Here is what two of them wrote:
+Many women have contacted us at profemina, sharing their grief over their abortions.
+For example, here is what two women wrote:

 "...
 I had an abortion… and now I deeply regret it.
 I long to have a baby more than ever before... what I did tears my heart into a thousand pieces...
 I am constantly thinking about how far along I would be, boy or girl ... my partner is trying to comfort me, but doesn't really get it..."